Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 Why do you want a photo?Toggle

-There are over 1,000 directors on the Genesis Network and in a busy industry it is a useful way to be identified.
+There are over 15,000 artists and producers on the Genesis Network and in a busy industry it is a useful way to be identified.
 Often people meet in social work situations and might remember one part of the name but not your full name.
 The photo is a way of ensuring that the correct person is identified and then contacted.
 As such, please make sure the photo you provide is a clear, simple headshot that identifies you.
-The Young Vic is in contact with a wide range of directors and theatre makers and it helps us make and keep connections with the directors on the Genesis Network.
+The Young Vic is in contact with a wide range of artists and producers and it helps us make and keep connections with the directors on the Genesis Network.

 If you are uncomfortable with having a photo as part of your profile, please upload an image of something relating to your work instead.

 Can I sign up without having a public profile?Toggle

 Yes.
 If you would like to be a member of the network and receive all the notifications but do not want a public profile please let us know as part of your cover letter or by emailing email@example.com when you sign up.